KenKundert/quantiphy/README.rst

         >>> h_line.render(si=False)
         '1.4204×10⁹Hz'

-    Both of these are common enough so that provides rendering methods for you.
+    Both of these are common enough so that *QuantiPhy* provides rendering methods for you.

     .. code-block:: python